Rotation: Astronomy

 In astronomy, rotation is a commonly observed phenomenon; it includes both spin (auto-rotation) and orbital revolution.

 Black holes

-The rotation or spin of a black hole its only astronomical property other than its mass.
-The rotation stores enormous amounts of energy, powering relativistic jets of ionized particles extending thousands of parsecs into space and lasting g hundreds of millions of years.
+The rotation or spin of a black hole is its only astronomical property other than its mass and charge.
+The rotation stores enormous amounts of energy, powering relativistic jets of ionized particles extending thousands of parsecs into space and lasting hundreds of millions of years.
 The jets are strong enough to alter the evolution of galaxies.
 Black holes spin much faster than neutron stars despite their similar origin in supernova, suggesting that the spinning magnetic field of the neutron star transfers rotational energy to ionized gases exiting the nova explosion.

 Spin

 Stars, planets and similar bodies may spin around on their axes.
 The rotation rate of planets in the Solar System was first measured by tracking visual features.
 Stellar rotation is measured through Doppler shift or by tracking active surface features.
 An example is sunspots, which rotate around the Sun at the same velocity as the outer gases that make up the Sun.

 Under some circumstances orbiting bodies may lock their spin rotation to their orbital rotation around a larger body.
 This effect is called tidal locking; the Moon is tidal-locked to the Earth.

 This rotation induces a centrifugal acceleration in the reference frame of the Earth which slightly counteracts the effect of gravitation the closer one is to the equator.
 Earth's gravity combines both mass effects such that an object weighs slightly less at the equator than at the poles.
 Another is that over time the Earth is slightly deformed into an oblate spheroid; a similar equatorial bulge develops for other planets.

 Another consequence of the rotation of a planet are the phenomena of precession and nutation.
 Like a gyroscope, the overall effect is a slight "wobble" in the movement of the axis of a planet.
 Currently the tilt of the Earth's axis to its orbital plane (obliquity of the ecliptic) is 23.44 degrees, but this angle changes slowly (over thousands of years).